How Controlling the Variance can Improve Training Stability of Sparsely Activated DNNs and CNNs: Introduction

 Traditional EoC theory presumes a rapid and stable convergence of $\mathbb{E} \left[ {h_i^{(\ell)}}^2 \right]$ to $q^*$ in depth and then focuses on higher order phenomena.
 In particular, through concentration of \emph{all} singular values of the input-output Jacobian towards 1, see \cite{pennington_resurrecting_2017, pennington_emergence_2018, xiao_dynamical_2018}.
 Specifically, these works analyse the variance of the spectrum of the input-output Jacobian $JJ^T$, denoted as $\sigma_{JJ^T}$.
 To better concentrate the spectrum of $JJ^T$ they propose methods so that $\sigma_{JJ^T} \rightarrow 0$.
-The first approach was in \cite{pennington_emergence_2018} where they propose taking $q^* \rightarrow 0$ to cause $\sigma_{JJ^T} \rightarrow 0$.
+The first approach proposes taking $q^* \rightarrow 0$ to cause $\sigma_{JJ^T} \rightarrow 0$, \cite{pennington_emergence_2018}.
 In \cite{martens_rapid_2021, roberts_principles_2022, murray_activation_2022} they also advocate taking $q^* \rightarrow 0$, for certain activation functions.
-Another methodology proposed in \cite{murray_activation_2022, martens_rapid_2021} shows that information propagation is improved through a linearized region around the origin of the activation function.
+Further methodologies proposed in \cite{murray_activation_2022, martens_rapid_2021} show that information propagation is improved through a linearized region around the origin of the activation function.
 These mentioned works are to the best of our knowledge the only other cases to consider varying $q^*$, all of which only consider the limit of a decreasing, or arbitrarily chosen $q^*$.
-A further in depth analysis of the EoC and additional finite-width corrections can be found in \cite{yaida_non-gaussian_2020, roberts_principles_2022, hanin_random_2023}.
+A further in depth analysis of the EoC can be found in \cite{yaida_non-gaussian_2020, roberts_principles_2022, hanin_random_2023}.

+There are a range of motivations for the particular case of activation sparsity, one such property is the immediate computational reducibility for entire rows in the matrix multiplication.
+An incentivizing example for this efficiency improvement comes from the identification of naturally occurring sparsity leading to brain efficiency improvements in neuroscience, \cite{attwell_energy_2001}.
+Separately, sparsity is also shown to improve the ability of models to generalize and learn \cite{frankle_lottery_2018, muthukumar_sparsity-aware_2023, awasthi_learning_2024}; a phenomenon colloquially known as the \emph{lottery ticket}.
+Due to this intuition, some recent empirical work considers activation sparsity in attention, see \cite{zhang_relu2_2024, luo_sparsing_2025, you_spark_2025}; in \cite{you_spark_2025} they find competitive activation sparsity up to 92\%.
+Activation sparsity is one method to improve computational efficiency, however there is a range of other techniques including: compact architectures design \cite{howard_mobilenets_2017}, low-rank weight matrices \cite{osawa_accelerating_2017} such as in the popular LoRA framework \cite{hu_lora_2021}, low-precision quantisation \cite{weng_neural_2023} such as in recent GPU hardware, and pruning weight matrices such as \cite{blalock_what_2020}.